 The green anaconda is listed on Appendix II of CITES, which regulates its commercial trade through the use of permits and annual export quotas.
 Although the species not yet assessed by the IUCN, the green anaconda faces several threats, that could have a significant impact on its population.

-The habitat loss and degradation due to deforestation threatens the species, even in areas where habitat protection exists, it lacks enforcement.
+The habitat loss and degradation due to deforestation threaten the species, even in areas where habitat protection exists, it lacks enforcement.
 They are also hunted, both legally and illegally, in many parts of its range for their skin and for sale in the growing, illegal exotic pet market.

 Conservation initiatives are urgent to prevent the species decline, ecotourism might be one of the most effective ways to conserve and protect these amazing snakes.

 Did You Know?